rickymercury/Common_Core_42/Common-core/42-Cursus/ft_printf/README.md

 The `ft_print_d` function is designed to handle the `%d` and `%i` format specifiers within the custom ft_printf implementation, which represent signed decimal integers.
 This function is essential for formatting integers in base 10, a common requirement in many applications where numeric values need to be displayed.

-> Within ft_printf, the `%d` and `%i` specifiers are handled through a sequence of steps that identify and process these format specifiers to correctly display signed integers.
+Within ft_printf, the `%d` and `%i` specifiers are handled through a sequence of steps that identify and process these format specifiers to correctly display signed integers.

+>   ## **Format Parsing:**
 >
->    **Format Parsing:** As ft_printf parses the input string, it searches for the % character, which indicates a format specifier.
-For example, in ft_printf("Value: %d", -123);, the %d sequence signals that an integer argument should be printed as a signed decimal.
+>     As ft_printf parses the input string, it searches for the % character, which indicates a format specifier.
+>     For example, in ft_printf("Value: %d", -123);, the %d sequence signals that an integer argument should be printed as a signed decimal.
 >
->    **Delegation to format_printf:** When ft_printf identifies the %d or %i specifier, it calls format_printf, passing the format character ('d' or 'i') and the argument list.
+>   ## **Delegation to format_printf:**
 >
+>     When ft_printf identifies the %d or %i specifier, it calls format_printf, passing the format character ('d' or 'i') and the argument list.
+>
+>   ## **Calling ft_print_d:**
+>
->    **Calling ft_print_d:** If the format character is %d or %i, format_printf calls ft_print_d with the integer argument. ft_print_d then handles the conversion and output of the integer in decimal format.
+>     If the format character is %d or %i, format_printf calls ft_print_d with the integer argument. ft_print_d then handles the conversion and output of the integer in decimal format.

 The ft_print_d function relies on the helper function negative to manage negative values and uses an array of digits to construct and print each decimal digit from most significant to least significant.

-> Breakdown of the Code:
+>    `negative`:
 >
->    `negative`: This helper function checks if the integer is negative, printing a minus sign if necessary and converting the integer to a positive equivalent.
+>     This helper function checks if the integer is negative, printing a minus sign if necessary and converting the integer to a positive equivalent.
 >     It accepts pointers to number and count.
-If *number is negative, negative writes '-' to indicate the negative sign, converts *number to its positive equivalent, and increments *count to account for the printed minus sign.
+>     If *number is negative, negative writes '-' to indicate the negative sign, converts *number to its positive equivalent, and increments *count to account for the printed minus sign.
 >
->    `ft_print_d`: The main function, ft_print_d, handles the conversion and output of the integer in decimal format.
+>    `ft_print_d`:
 >
->    **Special Case for Minimum Integer Value:** If n is -2147483648 (the minimum 32-bit integer value), ft_print_d returns "-2147483648" directly by calling ft_print_s.
-This is necessary because negating this value would exceed the range of a signed 32-bit integer.
+>     The main function, ft_print_d, handles the conversion and output of the integer in decimal format.
 >
->    **Negative Number Handling:** For all other negative values, ft_print_d calls negative to print the minus sign if n is negative and to convert n to positive.
+>   ## **Special Case for Minimum Integer Value:**
 >
->    **Zero Check:** If n is 0, ft_print_d directly prints '0' by calling ft_print_c and returns, as no further processing is required for zero.
+>     If n is -2147483648 (the minimum 32-bit integer value), ft_print_d returns "-2147483648" directly by calling ft_print_s.
+>     This is necessary because negating this value would exceed the range of a signed 32-bit integer.
 >
->    **Digit Extraction:** For non-zero values, ft_print_d breaks down the integer into individual digits by repeatedly dividing n by 10 and storing each remainder (the last digit of n) in the digits array. count is incremented for each extracted digit.
+>   ## **Negative Number Handling:**
 >
->    **Printing Digits in Correct Order:** Once all digits are stored in reverse order, ft_print_d iterates through digits from the highest index down to 0, printing each digit in the correct order by calling ft_print_c with the character representation of each digit (digits[i] + '0').
+>     For all other negative values, ft_print_d calls negative to print the minus sign if n is negative and to convert n to positive.
 >
->    **Return Total Count:** Finally, ft_print_d returns count, representing the total number of characters printed.

->Examples of ft_print_d
+>   ## **Zero Check:**
 >
+>     If n is 0, ft_print_d directly prints '0' by calling ft_print_c and returns, as no further processing is required for zero.
+>
+>   ## **Digit Extraction:**
+>
+>     For non-zero values, ft_print_d breaks down the integer into individual digits by repeatedly dividing n by 10 and storing each remainder (the last digit of n) in the digits array. count is incremented for each extracted digit.
+>
+>   ## **Printing Digits in Correct Order:**
+>
+>     Once all digits are stored in reverse order, ft_print_d iterates through digits from the highest index down to 0, printing each digit in the correct order by calling ft_print_c with the character representation of each digit (digits[i] + '0').
+>
+>    ## **Return Total Count:**
+>
+>     Finally, ft_print_d returns count, representing the total number of characters printed.
+>
+>
+> Examples of ft_print_d
+>
 > Example 1:         ft_printf("Integer: %d", 123);
 >
->        %d is detected, and ft_print_d is called with 123.
+> - %d is detected, and ft_print_d is called with 123.
->        The output will be "Integer: 123", with ft_print_d printing each digit sequentially.
+> - The output will be "Integer: 123", with ft_print_d printing each digit sequentially.
->        The total character count returned by ft_printf would be 11, accounting for all characters printed.
+> - The total character count returned by ft_printf would be 11, accounting for all characters printed.
 >
 > Example 2:         ft_printf("Negative: %d", -456);
 >
->        %d is detected, and ft_print_d is called with -456.
+> - %d is detected, and ft_print_d is called with -456.
->        ft_print_d prints '-' using negative, then prints each digit in 456.
+> - ft_print_d prints '-' using negative, then prints each digit in 456.
->        The output will be "Negative: -456", with ft_printf returning 12 as the total count.
+> - The output will be "Negative: -456", with ft_printf returning 12 as the total count.

 This implementation of ft_print_d ensures that signed integers are correctly formatted and printed, accounting for both positive and negative values.
 It integrates seamlessly into ft_printf, enhancing its ability to handle various numeric types in formatted output.